thdwyer/ytdlm.sh/README.md

 files.

-The author of yt-dlp is pretty much on top of Youtube's attempts to prevent downloadin anything it considers an asset.  yt-dlp is updated often enough that if you use this script or run 'sudo yt-dlp -U' it can be updated at will.
+The author of yt-dlp is pretty much on top of Youtube's attempts to prevent downloading anything it considers an asset.  yt-dlp is updated often enough that if you use this script or run 'sudo yt-dlp -U' it can be updated at will.

 I have it installed in the Cinnamon->Internet menu as an application.